Safety & Health and Disaster Readiness

 Disaster Readiness Training

-At the Tarui Plant, 156 employees participated in an integrated disaster prevention and readiness drill on November 29, 2023.
-Fire drills using underground fire hydrants were also conducted along with earthquake simulation drills for notification, evacuation, and safety confirmation.
-At the Okazaki Plant, 477 employees participated in integrated fire prevention and disaster prevention drills on November 17, 2023.
+At the Okazaki Plant, about 400 employees participated in integrated fire prevention and disaster prevention drills on November 18, 2024.
 In addition to evacuation drills in preparation for an earthquake, we partnered with the head office squad and district squads to carry out drills in preparation for a variety of crises including emergency rescue, the outflow of chemicals, fire breakouts, and the confinement of employees.
-In addition, on September 21, 2023, a whole-site training was conducted for one of the three shifts (36 employees), and training was conducted by each department and group for the other shifts.
+In addition, on September 9, 2024, a whole-site training was conducted for one of the three shifts (36 employees), and remaining was conducted by each department and group for the other shifts.

 Preparation for Large-Scale Disasters